 |

-Deborah is a theatre director and co-founder of The Lady Gardeners Theatre Company, and a former associate director and co-director with Two Sheds Theatre.
+Deborah is a Hampshire-based theatre director and dramaturg and co-founder of The Lady Gardeners Theatre Company.
+She is also a former associate director and co-director with Two Sheds Theatre and is currently writing her first full-length play and producing The Lady Gardeners' 2025 Tour.

-Deborah's latest work, In The Lady Garden written by Babs Horton, is The Lady Gardeners debut play.
+Although Deborah has been directing for eleven years, her latest work, In The Lady Garden written by Babs Horton, is The Lady Gardeners' debut play.
 It was selected as one of the seven 2024 Edinburgh National Partnership shows, supported by the Pleasance in association with the Theatre Royal Plymouth.
-It had a very successful sell-out run at Theatre Royal Plymouth and during the Edinburgh Fringe Festival where it was shortlisted for the Popcorn 2024 Writing Award, and was a Brighton Fringe Excellence Award Nominee.
+The show has previously had two successful sell-out runs at Theatre Royal Plymouth in 2022 and 2024 and another sell-out run at the Edinburgh Fringe Festival 2024, where it was shortlisted for the Popcorn Writing Award, and received a Brighton Fringe Excellence Award Nomination.
 Read more

 Background

-Deborah has been directing professionally for eleven years.
-Before then she had spent nearly ten years working at a regional producing theatre where she was head of fundraising and development.
-It was while working there that her real passion for theatre grew, and in 2013 she left to take up a place on the short directing course at London's Royal Central School for Speech and Drama.
+Deborah has been working in the theatre industry for over twenty-one years.
+For nearly ten years prior to her taking up directing, she worked under the Artistic Directorship of Patrick Sanford at Southampton's producing theatre (formerly called The Nuffield, now renamed the MAST) as head of fundraising and development.
+Although, she has always been very interested in reading plays and going to the theatre, it was while she was working at the Nuffield that her real passion for theatre grew, and in 2013 she left her post to take up a place on the short directing course at London's Royal Central School for Speech and Drama.

-Prior to any of this happening, Deborah (who originally trained as a nurse and then studied for a business degree) had a career that had spanned the NHS, the charity sector (where she worked for the British Red Cross and a children's leukaemia research charity), social services, further education, and the local City Council where, among many other business and marketing duties, she project-managed a major public art commission.
+Before working in theatre, Deborah's earlier career spanned the NHS (where she had trained as a nurse), the charity sector (working for the British Red Cross and a children's leukaemia research charity), social services, further education, and the local City Council where, among many other business and marketing duties, she project-managed a major public art commission.
 She then entered the political arena, working as a campaign organiser for her local parliamentary candidate, who went on to win his seat at the 2024 General Election.

 Deborah co-directed her first professional play, Muswell Hill, in 2014, which went on to receive rave reviews and a four-week transfer to London's Park Theatre.
 Her other directing and co-directing credits include: A Streetcar Named Desire, The Seagull, African Gothic, Black Mass and My Children!
 My Africa! which transferred to the West End's Trafalgar Studios, and was listed as one of the 2015 Stage Review's Top 5 Fringe Shows.
 Her work has regularly garnered five and four-star national reviews and has been listed in The Guardian and The Stage 'Top Ticket Picks'.
 Read the reviews here.
 Deborah also received a Best Director nomination for A Streetcar Named Desire.

+In 2008, Deborah co-foundered 10x10, a national playwriting festival, which she produced for ten years.
+It was one of the first of its kind when she and her playwright husband first launched it.
 In 2019, she ventured into the world of opera when she co-directed La Bohème.
-She was also the co-founder of 10x10, a national playwriting festival, which she ran for ten years.
-It was one of the first of its kind when she and her playwright husband launched it back in 2008.

 Since taking up directing, Deborah has attended many workshops and masterclasses with notable directors including: Katie Mitchell; Rebecca Frecknall; Lynsey Turner; Sally Cookson; James McDonald; Lisa Spirling; Jeremy Herrin; Melly Still; Claire Lizzimore; Marianne Elliott; Rikki Beadle-Blair; Teunkie Van Der Sluijs; Jonathan Boyle; Max Webster; Gbolahan Obisesan; and with writer, James Graham; new writing company, Papatango; and with the theatre company, Frantic Assembly.